 Pursuant to 28 C.F.R., §25.6, based on the information returned in response to a NICS background check, the NICS Section provides either a proceed, a deny, or a delay transaction determination to the FFL.
 If the NICS Section cannot determine a proceed or a deny response during the FFL's initial contact, the transaction is delayed.
-In 2009, approximately 8 percent of all transactions processed by the NICS Section were given an initial delay status.
+From January 1, through December 31, 2010, approximately 9 percent of all transactions processed by the NICS Section were given an initial delay status.